July 13, 2023

 Here at Estate Diamond Jewelry, we want you to find the diamond engagement ring you have always dreamed of having.
 With so many options out there, finding the right one can be a challenge.
 With an established budget and an idea of what you have in mind, we’ll help you narrow down the search.

-If one of our diamond engagement rings caught your eye, or if you have any other questions, feel free to reach out to us.
+If one of our diamond engagement rings caught your eye, or if you have any other questions, feel free to reach out to us by completing the form below.
 If you would like to take one home with you, you can also schedule an appointment to see it in person.